 I used the 15-minute Zamboni break for a quick sprint outside to warm up.
 It was a mixed bag.
 The arena was very cold, but outside the hot humid Texas temperatures were overwhelming.
 I also made one last pit stop at the food court hosted by the volunteers.
 Every day they treated us to an assortment of tasty goodies.
 It was just wonderful.

 Jenna Hauer and Benjamin Starr were the first junior team to skate.
 The team last competed on the intermediate level at the 2019 U.S. Nationals before ending their partnership.
 Last year they decided to give it another try and currently train with Svetlana Kulikova in northern Connecticut.
-The team was pleased with their dance to “Credits” and “Allerdale” from the film Crimson Park (Fernando Velazquez).
+The team was pleased with their dance selections from Crimson Peak, including “Allerton Hall”, “Edith’s Theme” and the Finale.
 Later in the day, they would meet with the judges for a personal evaluation on what and how to improve their programs for the next competition.